 What is program management?

-Programs serve a business’s strategic goals and are usually more permanent in nature.
-To create a program, businesses take their long-term objectives and map them to annual initiatives, which shape and influence the organization’s projects.
-Program management then takes an organization’s big goals for the year and breaks them into smaller — but still high-level — programs to execute.
+Programs serve a business’s strategic goals and are usually more permanent.
+To create a program, businesses map their long-term objectives to annual initiatives, which shape and influence the organization’s projects.
+Program management then breaks down an organization’s big goals for the year into smaller—but still high-level—programs to execute.

-The ultimate goal of program management is to optimize a business.
-It touches on the principles of change management and digital transformation to proactively spot inefficiencies and solve them.
-It’s common for businesses that want a competitive advantage to invest in program management as a way to future-proof the business and support silo-free decision-making.
+The goal of program management is to optimize a business.
+It touches on change management principles and digital transformation to proactively spot and solve inefficiencies.
+It’s common for businesses that want a competitive advantage to invest in program management to future-proof the business and support silo-free decision-making.

-Program managers oversee these high-level objectives, which means they often work on many different projects at once in service of a program.
-Since programs support the overall direction of the organization, it isn’t unusual for program managers to pivot their focus as needed.
-Their work is rarely time-bound by deadlines, and it usually doesn’t have a set stopping point either.
+Program managers oversee these high-level objectives, meaning they often work on many different projects simultaneously to support a program.
+Since programs support the organization’s overall direction, it isn’t unusual for program managers to pivot their focus as needed.
+Their work is rarely time-bound by deadlines and usually doesn’t have a set stopping point.

 A program manager’s role will change depending on the organization’s objectives, but they usually oversee tasks like: